Jedpoet/LaEngine/README.md

 ## Roadmap

-- [ ] Parse TOML files to establish the world, story nodes, and character settings.
+- [x] Parse TOML files to establish the world, story nodes, and character settings.
+(Data structures defined with type hints in `data_models.py`)
 - [ ] Create a Minimum Viable Product (MVP) that runs in a command-line interface (CLI).
 - [ ] Optimize the dialogue history and memory system.
 - [ ] Develop a Graphical User Interface (GUI) to lower the barrier to entry.